-Captain Movie Review: Jayasurya Set To Begin 2018 In A Classy Way!
+Captain Movie Review: Jayasurya Not Acts, But Lives As VP Sathyan In This Moving Biopic!

 Music - Gopi Sunder

 Captain has its music department helmed by Gopi Sunder.
-The songs as well as the BGM are by the popular music director.
+The songs of the film are good and suit the mood and the timeline of the movie.
+Gopi Sunder never disappoints with the BGM works and Captain is no exception.

 Other Departments